Prepare your way to a stress-free move

 How to keep it

-Once you’ve finished decluttering, and you have everything that you want to keep, use the opportunity to pack these items in an organized way.
+Once you’ve finished decluttering, and you have everything that you want to keep, use the opportunity to pack these items in an organised way.
 This will not only make it easier to move them around, but will also keep them decluttered in the long run.

 Lina Aldén, Interior Designer at IKEA